-- Contact EHS to let them know that you would like to voluntarily use an N95 for your job. - EHS will then provide you with a link to take the online "Respiratory Protection: N95 Only" training through MyTrack - Complete the "Voluntary Respirator Use" form and return it to EHS. - Although not required, voluntary N95 users can reach out to EHS to schedule a fit test to ensure that the N95 has an effective fit.
+- Inform your supervisor that you wish to wear an N95. - Contact EHS to let them know that you would like to voluntarily use an N95 for your job. - EHS will provide a link to the online "Respiratory Protection: N95 Only" training through MyTrack. - Complete the "Voluntary Respirator Use" form and return it to EHS. - Although not required, voluntary N95 users can reach out to EHS to schedule a fit test to ensure that the N95 has an effective fit.